 Please note: This item ships from Japan.
 As the buyer, you are responsible for any import duties, customs fees, or local taxes that may be charged in your country.
 These costs are not included in the item price or shipping cost.
 Please check with your local customs authority if you are unsure about any potential charges before placing your order.

-In Kagawa Prefecture, located on the island of Shikoku, daily life unfolds within a rich natural setting—stretching from the calm Seto Inland Sea in the north, across the Sanuki Plain, to the Sanuki Mountains in the south.
+In Kagawa Prefecture on the island of Shikoku, everyday life unfolds within a rich natural landscape—stretching from the calm Seto Inland Sea in the north, across the Sanuki Plain, and on to the Sanuki Mountains in the south.

-This white bamboo magazine rack is made by one such craftsperson.
+This is a white bamboo magazine rack made by the same craftsperson.

-White bamboo refers to green madake that has been boiled or sun-dried to remove oils and moisture, lightening its color.
+White bamboo refers to madake bamboo that is processed while still green, then boiled and sun-dried to remove excess oils and moisture, gently lightening its natural color.

 The rack is woven using this white bamboo in a yotsume-ami technique, which creates a repeating square pattern.It offers both the clean, striking look of square weave and the natural surface beauty of white bamboo.The rim of the basket is framed with white bamboo, which is secured at regular intervals with rattan binding.The most distinctive feature of this magazine rack is its handle design.By placing two additional rectangles inside the rectangular frame of the basket, the maker has created an ingenious handle that also serves as an interior divider.
 It’s a truly clever idea.The handle plays a dual role: it allows the basket to be carried and also gently divides the interior into two sections.It may not work well for very small books like pocket novels or manga, but for larger items like picture books or magazines, it offers a soft separation—front and back, or side to side.The bottom of the basket is reinforced with chikaradake—supporting strips of bamboo that provide added strength.
 Books and magazines can be heavy, but these reinforcements keep the base sturdy and reliable.As for capacity, it comfortably holds several days’ worth of newspapers and three to four magazines.In the example shown here, we’ve placed two picture books and three magazines inside—with enough room left for a few more.A tall, slim basket with a rectangular shape like this is surprisingly hard to find—an uncommon and distinctive form.In addition to books and newspapers, it’s also handy for storing document folders or school materials.Thanks to the handles, you can move it easily without putting too much strain on the rim—whether during cleaning or everyday use.